 How many of us can remember New Coke?
 Exactly.
 An idea may seem brilliant and a sure-fire hit, but until you test it, and test it thoroughly, you won’t know whether you’ve got a hit or a flop on your hands.

 We’re not talking about just testing it in-house either.
-Hire an outside contractor or professional service to market and test your new product, or launch a new feature to a select group of users and get real-world feedback before you go live with it.
+Hire an outside contractor or professional service to market and test your product or launch a new feature to a select group of users and get real-world feedback before you go live with it.
 Before you commit to a new idea, use all the tools at your disposal to make it a success.

 Prep Up for Possible Demands and Problems

-We see it happen daily even with big businesses, a new product launches and sells out immediately, or a new feature launches, only to crash or have tons of bugs.
+We see it happen daily even with big businesses, a new product launches and sells out immediately, or a new feature launch, only to crash or have tons of bugs.
 This is a quick way to fall into disfavor with your customer base.
 Bolstering your supply chain or creating a reasonable backstock of a new item can help you avoid this problem (though you don’t want to overstock in case demand isn’t what you’d hoped).

 Additionally, crash testing and good QA can help prevent bugs and other issues with new features.
 It doesn’t hurt to have your tech team on standby either monitoring user reports and working to solve problems quickly within the first few hours of launch.
 Customer dissatisfaction grows the longer an issue persists, so handling it quickly and efficiently can save your business.